 HHC flowers are raw hemp flower buds that contain pure HHC extract.
 This provides a potent and natural way to consume CBD, without any psychoactive effects.

-The Hydroponic Herbal Concentrate (HHC) flower comes in pre-roll or loose flower bud form, and you can choose from a variety of strain options.
+The Hydroponic Herbal Concentrate (HHC) flower comes in pre-roll or loose flower bud form, and you can choose from a variety of souche options.

 The effects of HHC edibles are among the longest-lasting, with a high that can persist for up to 8 hours.